Mental Health And Brain Diseases: Stroke, Dementia, And Other Illnesses

 iStock/kupicoo

-If you have one or more of these symptoms, it could be useful to reach out to a mental health professional for support and advice.
+If you notice any of these symptoms to watch for, such as changes in your mood, energy levels, or behavior, it may be helpful to reach out to a mental health professional for support and advice.

 Sometimes it can be difficult to recognize that you’re experiencing problems with your brain.
 Other times, it may be obvious.
 Your symptoms might vary from purely physiological to behavioral or emotional.
 Rather than trying to explain your symptoms by yourself, it can be important to see a doctor to be diagnosed.
 Speaking with a doctor can also help you understand when an issue might be worth exploring.

-Here is a list of some of the symptoms that can be present when you have a brain disease:
+Here is a list of some of the symptoms, potentially affecting your nervous system, that can be present with brain diseases such as dementia, epilepsy, stroke, or Huntington's:

 • Neck stiffness